 A coach or a youngster who understand the importance of this information could protect a young life from a serious, life-changing injury.

-I am not an expert or a doctor nor a tutor of the menstrual cycle.
-I intend to let you know that I am aware of it in detail and know what a coach need to know about it.
+I am not an expert or a doctor or a tutor of the menstrual cycle.
+I intend to let you know that I am aware of it in detail and know what a coach needs to know about it.

-If you let me know that “you are having hard times”, I will avoid to put any pressure on you on that week.
+If you let me know that “you are having hard times”, I will avoid putting any pressure on you on that week.

 I would like to encourage you to come down to our sessions to connect with friends.
 Even if you are not feeling at your best, it could be a good experience to bring away grief and replace it with a positive thought.